BrianSturgis/JanWeek5project/README.md

 - Project utilizes ES6 features including classes and template literals.
 - Dependencies are managed with npm.
 - webpack is used to lint, bundle, and process code.
-- Make your application look nice and give it a solar theme!

 ## Stretch Goals
+- The output is formatted inside of a snarky paragraph and would rather it have the tone of a robot.
+I was listening to Bill Burr the Comedian and his snarky personality heavily influenced the content choice.
-- A UI for the application.
+- A UI for the application that has css styling.
 - Will return the date of a user's next birthday on each planet.
 - Will return the age Keith Richards will be in dog years on the planet Jupiter in 2073.
 - it will assume that the average lifespan of a mayfly is 5 minutes, then determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun.